Gh0st0ne/JScanner/README.md

 # JScanner
 ## Description
-Who says python3 can't be fast!
-Download the JScanner binary and thats it!
-Fast and effective tool to find using custom and predefined regex for vulnerabilites and secrets.
-It scans concurrently and effectively on javascript files url for secrets and vulnerabilites.
-Scans JS even on non javascript endpoint.
-Output from other tools can be easily fed to it.
+A simple yet effective tool to find using custom and predefined regex for recon, vulnerabilites and secrets.
+It scans concurrently and effectively on all urls for secrets and vulnerabilites.
+Scan for regexes even on non-javascript endpoint and output from other tools can be easily fed to it.
+Who says python3 cant become fast, the ELF binary version of jscanner is faster than usual!

 ## Features
-1. Fast :zap: when using compiled version!
-2. Concurrent scanning of all any endpoints for javascript.
+1. Concurrent scanning of all any endpoints for javascript using complex predefined regexes.
-3. Predefined regex as well as custom regex definable in in lib/Globals.py.
+2. Ability to define custom regex both case sensitive and case insensitive.
-4. Regex for DOM XSS sinks, sources, web services, interesting variable already included.
+3. Regex for DOM XSS sinks, sources, web services, hidden parameters, endpoints etc are already there
-5. Shannon entropy to catch whats missed by regex.
-6. Evenn though GIL might slow down its speed, its built with faster_than_requests, 39 times faster than original requests.
+4. GIL may slow down its speed but built with faster_than_requests, ~40x faster than requests.
+5. Shannon entropy to catches whats missed by regex.

 ## Usage
 ```